BradleyArnott/gforces-assistant/README.md

 - Adjusted styling
 - Organise and filter the MS ticket queue
 - Automatically reject MS tickets without quotes or due dates
+- Highlight MS ticket quotes that are outside of SLA
 - Automatically label OEM tickets
 - Organise and filter QA sub-tasks in the projects queue
 - If a champion of an OEM or device, show quick-reference ticket count